nyu-ossd-s20/project-evaluation/OpenStates_evaluation.md

 ## Summary
 1. Do you think  this is a project to which it would be possible to contribute in the course of a few weeks before the end of this semester? <br>

+I think this is a project that would be easy to contrubute to over the course of a few weeks and definitely before the end of the semester.
+I think a major upgrade we could easily make in this class is adding documentation to all of the code as very little currently exists.
+Another clear upgrade needed is a more extensive readme rather than just links to other sources where the info exists.
+I also think that it wouldn't be too tough to understand and write more code for this project in that amount of time.
 	<!--
 	Explain your position.
 Do NOT simply say 'yes or 'no'.
 	-->

 1. Would you be interested in contributing to this particular project? <br>

+I wouldn't say I'm super stoked on this project but I definitely wouldn't be opposed to working on it.
+It's clearly an important resource that people should be taking advantage of.
 	<!--
 	Explain why you would or would not be interested in contributing to this project.
 Do NOT simply say 'yes or 'no'.
 	-->